tonimelisma/onedrive-client/ARCHITECTURE.md

 *   **Authentication**: It implements the raw mechanics of the OAuth 2.0 Device Code Flow but has no awareness of the higher-level application's stateful, non-blocking flow.
 It simply provides the functions to initiate the flow and verify a device code.
 *   **Independence:** This package has no dependencies on any other package in the project (`internal/`, `cmd/`), making it a candidate for future extraction into a standalone library.

+#### Token Refresh & Persistence (Refined)
+Prior refactors introduced two independent `persistingTokenSource` wrappers (one in `internal/app` and one inside the SDK).
+The duplication led to divergent error-handling behaviour and extra maintenance overhead.
+As of vNEXT the application relies exclusively on the implementation inside the SDK (`pkg/onedrive`).
+The redundant version and its unit tests have been removed from `internal/app`.
+All token persistence and refresh callbacks are therefore centralised in a single location and consumed transparently via `onedrive.NewClient()`.

 ### 2.3.
 Key Architectural Patterns

 #### Non-Blocking Authentication Flow